pokt-network/smt/README.md

 go test -benchmem -run=^$ -bench Benchmark ./benchmarks -timeout 0
 ```

-_NOTE: Unless otherwise stated the benchmarks in this document were ran on a 2023 14-inch Macbook Pro M2 Max with 32GB of RAM._
+_NOTE: Unless otherwise stated the benchmarks in this document were ran on a 2023 14-inch Macbook Pro M2 Max with 32GB of RAM.
+The trees tested are using the `sha256.New()` hasher._

 ### SMT